voschezang/coding-handbook/collaboration/scrum-guide.md

 > Inspection is useless if you don't want to change.

 Scrum values empiricism and lean thinking.
+See [agile](../software-industry/agile.md).

 1. Transparency: continuously make observations and collect data.
 2. Inspection: periodically analyze the current state in order to detect and predict possible (undesirable) consequences.